Conference programme

 26th April

-09:00-10:30Scientific Session VII: Myeloproliferative Neoplasms
+09:00-10:45Scientific Session VII: Myeloproliferative Neoplasms

-09:00-09:40 „Risk assessment of MPN and management of high risk PV“- Prof. Heinz Gisslinger, Austria
+09:00-09:40 „Risk assessment in MPN and managing high risk polycythemia vera“- Prof. Heinz Gisslinger, Austria

 09:40-10:15 „Advances in myelofibrosis treatment“ - Tomasz Sacha, Poland